 7. Objection or revocation against the processing of your data

-(1) If you have given your consent to the processing of your data, you can revoke it at any time and by any means of communication.
-Such revocation affects the admissibility of the processing of your personal data after you have given it to us.
+(1) If you have given your consent to the processing of your data, you can revoke this at any time and by any means of communication.
+Such a revocation affects the admissibility of processing your personal data after you have given it to us.

-(2) Insofar as we base the processing of your personal data on the balance of interests, you may object to the processing.
-This is the case if, in particular, the processing is not required to fulfill a contract with you, which we present in the following description of the functions.
-In the event of any such disagreement, we ask you to explain the reasons why we should not process your personal data as we have done.
-In the case of your justified objection, we examine the situation and will either discontinue or adapt the data processing or point out to you our compelling legitimate reasons on which we continue the processing.
+(2) If we base the processing of your personal data on the balancing of interests, you can object to the processing.
+This is the case if the processing is not particularly necessary to fulfill a contract with you, which is described by us in the following description of the functions.
+When exercising such an objection, we ask you to explain the reasons why we should not process your personal data as we have done.
+In the event of your justified objection, we will examine the situation and will either discontinue or adjust the data processing or show you our compelling reasons worthy of protection, on the basis of which we will continue processing.

-(3) Of course, you may object to the processing of your personal data for advertising and data analysis purposes at any time.
-You may contact us about your advertising conflict at the address indicated in section 2.
+(3) Of course, you can object to the processing of your personal data for advertising and data analysis purposes at any time.
+You can contact us about your objection to advertising at the address given in section 2.
 (2).

-8. Legal or contractual provisions for the provision of personal data / Necessity for concluding a contract / Consequences of non-provision / deletion
+8. Legal or contractual provisions for the provision of personal data / necessity for a contract / consequences in the event of non-provision / deletion

-(1) We would like to inform you that the provision of personal data is partially required by law.
-However, it may also be possible for an affected person to provide us with personal information in order for a contract to be conducted.
-A non-provision would mean that the contract could not be closed.
-Our staff are happy to answer any questions related to a specific case.
+(1) We would like to inform you that the provision of personal data is partly required by law.
+However, it may also be possible that a data subject must provide us with personal data so that a contract can be carried out.
+Failure to make this available would mean that the contract could not be concluded.
+Our employees are happy to answer any individual questions.

-(2) The data processed by us are deleted or limited in their processing in accordance with Articles 17 and 18 GDPR.
-Unless explicitly stated in this privacy statement, the data stored by us will be deleted as soon as they are no longer necessary for their intended purpose and the deletion does not conflict with any statutory storage requirements.
-Unless the data is deleted because it is required for other and legally permitted purposes, its processing will be restricted.
+(2) The data processed by us is deleted in accordance with Art.
+17 and 18 GDPR or its processing is restricted.
+Unless expressly stated in this data protection declaration, the data stored by us will be deleted as soon as it is no longer required for its intended purpose and there are no statutory retention requirements to prevent deletion.
+If the data is not deleted because it is required for other and legally permissible purposes, its processing will be restricted.
 This means that the data is blocked and not processed for other purposes.
 This applies, for example, to data that must be kept for commercial or tax reasons.

-According to legal requirements, the storage takes place in particular for 10 years according to §§ 147 Abs.
-1 AO, 257 Abs.
-1 Nr.
-1 and 4, Abs.
-4 HGB (books, records, situation reports, accounting documents, trading books, documents relevant for taxation, etc .) and 6 years in accordance with § 257 para.
-1 no. 2 and 3, para.
-4 HGB (commercial letters).
+According to legal requirements, storage is carried out, in particular, for 10 years in accordance with §§ 147 Paragraph 1 AO, 257 Paragraph 1 No. 1 and 4, Paragraph 4 HGB (books, records, management reports, accounting documents, trading books, documents relevant for taxation, etc .) and 6 years according to § 257 Paragraph 1 No. 2 and 3, Paragraph 4 HGB (commercial letters).

-(1) On this website we use the offer of Google Maps.
-This allows us to show you interactive maps directly in the website and allow you to conveniently use the map feature.
+(1) We use Google Maps on this website.
+This enables us to show you interactive maps directly on the website and enables you to conveniently use the map function.

-(2) By visiting the website, Google receives the information that you have accessed the corresponding subpage of our website.
-In addition, the data referred to in point 4 of this declaration will be transmitted.
-This is done regardless of whether Google provides a user account that you are logged in to, or if there is no user account.
-When you’re logged in to Google, your data will be assigned directly to your account.
-If you do not wish to be associated with your profile on Google, you must log out before activating the button.
-Google stores your data as usage profiles and uses them for purposes of advertising, market research and / or tailor-made website design.
-Such an evaluation is carried out in particular (even for users who are not logged in) to provide appropriate advertising and to inform other users of the social network about their activities on our website.
-You have a right to object to the formation of these user profiles, and you must comply with this to Google.
+(2) When you visit the website, Google receives the information that you have accessed the corresponding subpage of our website.
+In addition, the data mentioned in section 4 of this declaration will be transmitted.
+This takes place regardless of whether Google provides a user account that you are logged in to or whether there is no user account.
+If you are logged in to Google, your data will be assigned directly to your account.
+If you do not want your profile to be assigned to Google, you must log out before activating the button.
+Google stores your data as usage profiles and uses them for the purposes of advertising, market research and / or the needs-based design of its website.
+Such an evaluation is carried out in particular (even for users who are not logged in) to provide needs-based advertising and to inform other users of the social network about your activities on our website.
+You have a right to object to the creation of these user profiles, but you must contact Google to exercise them.

 1. Google Web Fonts

-This site uses so-called web fonts provided by Google for the uniform representation of fonts.
-When you call up a page, your browser loads the required web fonts into your browser cache to correctly display texts and fonts.
-To do this, the browser you use must connect to Google’s servers.
-As a result, Google learns that our website has been accessed via your IP address.
-The use of Google WebFonts is in the interest of a consistent and attractive presentation of our online services.
-This constitutes a legitimate interest within the meaning of Art.
-6 para.
-1 lit. f DSGVO.
+(1) This page uses so-called Web Fonts, which are provided by Google, for the uniform display of fonts.
+When a page is called up, your browser loads the required web fonts into your browser cache in order to display texts and fonts correctly.
+For this purpose, the browser you are using must connect to the Google servers.
+This gives Google knowledge that our website has been accessed via your IP address.
+Google WebFonts are used in the interest of a uniform and appealing presentation of our online offers.
+This represents a legitimate interest within the meaning of Art.
+6 Para.
+1 lit. f GDPR.

-On this page, we use Ajax and jQuery technologies to optimize loading speed.
-In this regard, program libraries are accessed by Google servers.
-It uses Google’s Content Delivery Network (CDN).
-If you previously used jQuery on another page of the Google CDN, your browser will fall back on the cached copy.
-If this is not true, it will require downloading, with data from your browser sent to Google!
+(1) On this page we use Ajax and jQuery technologies, which optimizes the loading speeds.
+In this regard, program libraries are called up by Google servers.
+Google’s CDN (Content Delivery Network) is used.
+If you have previously used jQuery on another Google CDN page, your browser will use the cached copy.
+If this is not the case, this requires a download, whereby data is transferred from your browser to Google!
 Inc. (“Google”).
-Your data will be transmitted to the USA.
+Your data will be transferred to the USA.
 You can find out more on the websites of the providers.

-The legal basis for the processing of your data is Art.
-6 para.
-1 sentence 1 lit. f DS-GMO.
+(2) The legal basis for the processing of your data is Art.
+6 Para.
+1 S. 1 lit. f GDPR.